 The Water Resources Division of the U.S. Geological Survey, in cooperation with State, municipal, and Federal agencies, collects a large amount of data pertaining to the water resources of Pennsylvania each water year.
 These data, accumulated during many water years, constitute a valuable data base for developing an improved understanding of the water resources of the State.
 To make these data readily available to interested parties outside the Geological Survey, these data are published annually in this report series entitled "Water Resources Data - Pennsylvania, Volumes 1, 2, and 3."
-Volume 1 contains data for the Delaware River Basin; Volume 2, the Susquehanna and Potomac River Basins; and Volume 3, the Ohio River and St. Lawrence River Basins.
+Volume 1 contains data for the Delaware River Basin; Volume 2, the Susquehanna and Potomac River Basins; and Volume 3, the Ohio and St. Lawrence River Basins.

-This report, Volume 1, contains: (1) discharge records for 77 continuous-record streamflow-gaging stations, 7 partial-record stations, and 46 special study and miscellaneous streamflow sites; (2) elevation and contents records for 13 lakes and reservoirs; (3) water-quality records for 28 gaging stations and 11 ungaged streamsites; (4) water-quality records for 27 special-study stations; (5) water-level records for 56 network observation wells; and (6) water-quality analyses of ground water from 111 ground-water wells.
+This report, Volume 2, contains: (1) discharge records for 82 continuous-record streamflow-gaging stations, 13 partial-record stations, and 24 special study and miscellaneous streamflow sites, and 33 low-flow miscellaneous streamflow sites; (2) elevation and contents records for 12 lakes and reservoirs; (3) water-quality records for 33 streamflow gaging stations and 104 partial-record and project stations; and (4) water-level records for 38 ground-water network observation wells; (5) water-quality analyses at 32 special study ground-water wells; and, (6) miscellaneous water-level measurements at 31 special study ground-water wells.
 Additional water data collected at various sites not involved in the systematic data-collection program may also be presented.

 Publications similar to this report are published annually by the Geological Survey for all States.
 For the purpose of archiving, these official reports have an identification number consisting of the two-letter State abbreviation, the last two digits of the water year, and the volume number.
-For example, this volume is identified as "U.S. Geological Survey Water-Data Report PA-01-1."
-These water data reports, beginning with the 1971 water year, are for sale as paper copy or microfiche by the National Technical Information Service, U.S. Department of Commerce, Springfield, VA 22161.
+For example, this volume is identified as "U.S. Geological Survey Water-Data Report PA-02-2."
+These water-data reports, beginning with the 1971 water year, are for sale as paper copy or microfiche by the National Technical Information Service, U.S. Department of Commerce, Springfield, VA 22161.

 The annual series of Water Data Reports for Pennsylvania began with the 1961 water-year report and contained only data relating to quantities of surface water.
 With the 1964 water year, a companion report (part 2) was introduced that contained only data relating to water quality.
-Beginning with the 1975 water year the report was changed to its present format of three volumes (by river basin), with each volume containing data on quantities of surface water, quality of surface and ground water, and ground-water levels.
+Beginning with the 1975 water year the report was changed to three volumes (by river basin), with each volume containing data on quantities of surface water, quality of surface and ground water, and ground-water levels.